 Note: The Jira integration only works for Jira Cloud.
 On-premise (or self-managed) Jira instances are not currently supported.

-Create a 7Geese application link in Jira
+Create an application link in Jira

 Prerequisite: In order to complete the set up steps below, you will need to have administrative privileges in Jira.
 If you don’t have administrative privileges, please ask a Jira admin to help you out.